 Just fewer than 20 percent of South Africans belong to a medical aid scheme.
-There are also millions of people who do not qualify for free government health care because they earn R6 000 or more.
+There are also millions of people who do not qualify for free government health care.
+That is because they earn R6 000 or more.
 If you earn more than that you end up in a state hospital you can rack up huge bills.

-The new hospital plan products such as offered by The Unlimited and various insurance companies arose to cater for this portion of the market.
+The new hospital plan products such as offered by The Unlimited arose to cater for this portion of the market.